ToCalibrate/Interest_Rate_Model/index.md

 One-factor $$\to$$ Level, Two-factor $$\to$$ Level + Slope

-### If you are really interest in this topic, please do your own research.
+If you are really interest in this topic, please do your own research.
 Here is a great book you may reference to:

-Interest Rate Models - Theory and Practice: With Smile, Inflation and Credit (by Damiano Brigo, Fabio Mercurio)
+#### Interest Rate Models - Theory and Practice: With Smile, Inflation and Credit (by Damiano Brigo, Fabio Mercurio)

-This book should have all detailed navigation, derivation and calibration except for code sharing
+This book should have detailed navigation, derivation and calibration for interest rate models except for code sharing